 My day begins, but I am not aware of its beginning.
 I am not aware of the unconscious stirring from sleep, the easing into consciousness, the separation of self from dreams, the awakening to a world that is disappointingly familiar.
-I was about to say that I surrender to this awakening reluctantly; but not immediately.
-There is a moment of uncertainty before the awareness of other, more fearful possibilities induces the reluctance to change.
-But gradually, that liminal state ebbs and the painful awareness rises slowly but inevitably like a mist clearing from a landscape as the air grows warmer; like the sun at the beginning of its diurnal cycle, insinuating itself into all the shadowy crevices wherein the darkness has retreated.
+I surrender to this awakening reluctantly; but not immediately.
+There is a moment of uncertainty before the awareness of other, more fearful possibilities induces the reluctance.
+But gradually, that liminal state ebbs and the painful awareness rises slowly yet inevitably like a mist clearing from a landscape as the air grows warmer; like the sun at the beginning of its diurnal cycle, insinuating itself into all the shadowy crevices wherein the darkness has retreated.
 Then, my day begins, my awareness begins, the pain and joy of being, begin.
 The eternal recurrence reoccurs.

 Otherwise, my life has become a catalogue of routines.
 In some ways, I like that; but in others, I don’t.
 I am happy for the mundane aspects of my existence to be repetitive: meals, bathing, sleep.
 I don’t want to have to think about them, plan for them, prepare for them.
 I want them to just happen, regularly and on time, without fail.
 Thus, I am content to have a dependable framework around which to construct the narrative of my existence.
 But I don’t want my existence to consist only of the humdrum.
 I hanker for surprises, the little unexpected pleasures I used to enjoy before I entered this place, this state, this slow descent into oblivion.
 Sometimes, I feel that all my little unexpected delights have been sacrificed for the safe predictability of routine.
 I suppose that those who plan my life – our lives, for I am not the only one here – believe that routine is good for us, that it provides us with certainty, stability, reassurance, balance.
 And perhaps it does, up to a point.
 But at the same time, its inevitability is a form of torture.
 It means that my last day will be exactly like this day, only incomplete – unless I contrive to die in my sleep, in which case I will die unaware of its incompleteness.
 And that every day between this day and my last day will be like this day – an endless repetition of a pointless clinging to existence, of the same waiting for the dreaded day when the routine will change, when the routine will end, when my everything will end.